 The bill amends the Michigan Penal Code by updating the definition of "racketeering" in section 159g.
 It expands the scope of offenses that can be classified as racketeering to include a variety of crimes related to financial gain, such as welfare fraud, Medicaid fraud, and various violations concerning controlled substances, gaming, and firearms.
 Notably, the bill adds a new provision concerning embezzlement from a vulnerable adult, thereby broadening the legal framework to address specific forms of exploitation.

-Additionally, the bill includes a comprehensive list of offenses that qualify as racketeering activities, which encompasses a wide range of felonies and violations, including those related to human trafficking, identity theft, and organized retail crime.
-The amendments aim to enhance the state's ability to combat organized crime and protect vulnerable populations by ensuring that a broader array of criminal activities can be prosecuted under racketeering laws.
+Additionally, the bill includes a comprehensive list of offenses that qualify as racketeering activities, which encompasses both state and federal violations.
+This includes crimes such as human trafficking, identity theft, and organized retail crime, among others.
+The amendments aim to strengthen the legal tools available to combat racketeering and enhance the enforcement of laws against these serious offenses.
 The changes will take effect 90 days after the bill is enacted into law.

 Statutes affected: Senate Introduced Bill: 750.159